28th edition of the Concours International des Produits Biologiques et en conversion (Amphore)

 About Pierre Guigui

 Pierre is a journalist and author.
-He has written, co-written, or directed the publication of more than 20 works at Gault Millau, Marabout, la Martinière, and Apogée publishing houses.
+He has written, co-written, or directed the publication of around 30 works at Gault Millau, Marabout, la Martinière, and Apogée publishing houses.
 He is a founding member of the Movis press association and creator of the Concours International des vins bio (know as Amphore).
 He organises the Buvons Terroirs fair in Paris and contributes to the ‘Pantin Boit Bio’ fair organised by the city.

 - Producers must complete an information sheet to accept inclusion in the guide.

-An encounter with the creator of the Concours Amphore - International des vins Biologiques et en conversion
+An encounter with the creator of the Concours Amphore - International des Produits Biologiques et en conversion

 Pierre Guigui is a man with many interests and passions.
 One to which he is very committed, and keen to communicate to others, is his love of wine and wine-growing.